 Violent Crimes Main Line - (562) 570-7250, 8 a.m. - 5 p.m.
 Monday through Friday

 Frequently Asked Questions:

 Q: I have an old gun that I don't want any longer, what can I do?

-A: Call the police department non-emergency number at 562 435-6711 and request an officer come to your home and pick up the gun and inform the officer they wish to have the gun destroyed.
+A: Call L.B.P.D.
+Dispatch at (562) 435-6711 to request an officer come to your home and collect the gun.
+Inform the officer you wish to have the gun destroyed.
 (Please do not bring a loaded firearm to a police station)

 Q: My firearm was taken into safekeeping, what is the process to get my firearm back?

 A: See the firearm return process listed below.

 Q: My firearm was used in a crime.
 How can I get my firearm back?